 But Logan sees another reason for a group aligned with Sinaloa to attack deep into Zeta territory in Veracruz _ to distract the Zetas from their next target: Guadalajara.

-Mexico's second-largest city also has seen a rise in drug violence in the last year.
+Mexico's second-largest city also has seen a rise in drug violence in the past year.
 It was long the home of Sinaloa's methamphetamine-trafficking arm run by Guzman lieutenant Ignacio "Nacho" Coronel, who was killed in a shootout with federal police in July 2010.
 Since then, factions of Coronel's operation have been fighting for control, including the New Generation and another group known as the Resistance.